‘SAVE Chase Farm Occupy Now! Whose hospital? Our Hospital!’

 ‘These union leaders are yellow bellied.

 ‘The only thing keeping this government in power is these union leaders.

 ‘We need the health unions to support and organise occupations.

 ‘The National Health Service was brought in after World War II and the working class won’t let it go.

 ‘We are asking the local trade unions to come and occupy.

 ‘They plan to come and close the Accident and Emergency on the 9th of December, and we are calling to occupy on the 8th.

 ‘Come to the News Line Anniversary Rally this Sunday to discuss and organise this action.

 ‘We are continuing our constant presence at this hospital.

-‘Come and join the picket tomorrow,’ Rogers urged.
+‘Come and join the daily picket tomorrow,’ Rogers urged.